pauleaster/BMC_RESmart_Clone/README.md

-  --all_data, -a      Print out all 1Hz data fields known or unknown --time_ymd, -y      Print timestamp in Y, M, D, H, M, S format --time_seconds, -s  Print timestamp in seconds since beginning of month --quiet, -q         Do not print progress and info to stderr
+  --all_data, -a      Print out all 1Hz data fields known or unknown --time_ymd, -y      Print timestamp in Y, M, D, H, M, S format --time_seconds, -s  Print timestamp in seconds since beginning of month --dates, -d,       Select date range in YYYY-MM-DD format.
+Single date is one day, two dates are start and end of time range.
+  --quiet, -q         Do not print progress and info to stderr
 ~~~~